Adelynn

 Currently Workshopping

-In an unidentified and unimportant area of forest, two girls spend the day searching for their favorite snack: leaves.
+In an unidentified and unimportant area of the forest, two young girls spend the day searching for their favorite snack: leaves.

 Frog is determined to get the perfect specimen for their meal, Newt is just having fun with her best friend.